 This guide will help explain how both cookies work and how you can use them together to get the most conversions.

-- How campaign Specific Cookies Work in an Campaign
+- How Campaign Specific Cookies Work in a Campaign

 - How Global Cookies Work

 - How to Use Campaign Cookies in Conjunction with the Global Cookie